 Beeping smoke alarms that are going off for no apparent reason can be both frustrating and stressful.
 Worse, an ongoing beeping smoke alarm may generate a ‘boy who cried wolf’ effect, reducing home occupants reaction to a real life fire event.

-Fortunately, our wireless interconnected photoelectric smoke alarms undergo strict quality control measures and are manufactured in adherence to Australian Standard 3786:2014, independently tested and by the CSIRO which means may reduce the likelihood for nuisance alarms.
-Using the tips outlined above and below, your interconnected smoke alarms will provide many years of stress-free and reliable fire protection for you and your loved ones.
+Fortunately, our ZEN wireless interconnected smoke detectors undergo strict quality control measures at an ISO 9001 quality accredited facility, are manufactured in adherence to Australian Standard 3786:2014, and are independently tested which means the likelihood for nuisance alarms is greatly reduced.
+Using the tips outlined above and below, your ZEN interconnected smoke detectors will provide many years of stress-free and reliable fire protection for you and your loved ones.